Was (Not Was): Beginnings

 Weiss and Fagenson were childhood friends who grew up together in suburban Detroit, Michigan, United States.
 Partly due to Fagenson's poverty they decided to form Was (Not Was) in 1979.
 The name of the band was derived from Fagenson's then-infant son Tony, who was just beginning to talk and enjoyed contradicting words such as "Blue" with "Not Blue".
 Their first recording was "Wheel Me Out", a 12-inch dance record for the avant-garde ZE Records.
 David's mother Elizabeth Elkin Weiss, an actress and radio pioneer in their native Detroit, provided the outré vocals.
 The track was later included on the 2000 compilation album Disco Not Disco.

 Their first album Was (Not Was) (1981) was an amalgam of rock, disco, Weiss's beat poetry, Reagan-era political-social commentary, and jazz.
 On vocals they recruited Harry Bowens and "Sweet Pea" Atkinson, who frequently found themselves singing absurdist and satirical songs alongside tender ballads.
-Wayne Kramer of MC5, The Knack's Doug Fieger, Charles Mingus, and trumpeter Marcus Belgrave were among the guest players.
+Wayne Kramer of MC5, The Knack's Doug Fieger, and trumpeter Marcus Belgrave were among the guest players.

 In 1982, the group played on Don't Walk Away, a solo album for lead singer "Sweet Pea" Atkinson.